symfony/symfony-docs/guides/dependency_injection/index.rst

 into many objects that handle each task.

-In this guide, we'll talk about a special PHP object in Symfony2 that helps your instantiate, organize and retrieve the many objects of your application.
+In this guide, we'll talk about a special PHP object in Symfony2 that helps you instantiate, organize and retrieve the many objects of your application.
 This object, called a service container, will allow you to standardize and centralize the way objects are constructed in your application.
 The container makes your life easier, is super fast, and emphasizes an architecture that